sbhardwaj40/PianoTileRacer/README.md

 ### Gameplay
 ![gameplay](https://user-images.githubusercontent.com/57376146/117071915-b8ad4a80-acfd-11eb-8cbc-566d4b194188.jpg)\

 Four rows of black piano tiles are randomly generated and displayed on the LCD screen.
 The player advances in the game by pressing the correct corresponding touchpad key (0 - 3) to the piano tile shown on the bottom row.
-A countdown timer and the player's current score are shwon on the right side of the screen.
+A countdown timer and the player's current score are shown on the right side of the screen.
 The game ends when the timer reaches 0 or a player presses an incorrect key.